epics-modules/caPutLog/docs/index.rst

 - ``1``  - Log all puts with a burst filter
 - ``2``  - Log all puts without any filters

+The third (optional, default=5.0s) argument is the ``burst timeout``; that is, it is the number of seconds to use for the burst filter.

 Access security must be enabled in the IOC by creating a suitable configuration file and loading it with a call to ``asSetFilename(<filename>)`` before